snoopy55619819/scheduler/README.md

 # Interview Scheduler Project

 Interview Scheduler is a single-page application that lets you schedule an appointment at a time and interviewer of choosing.
+Back-end can be found here [scheduler-api](https://github.com/snoopy55619819/scheduler-api).

 A single-page REACT based scheduler that uses HTML, JSX and CSS/SASS along with some dependencies.